 “Oh, yes.
 Stephen Shaughnessy.
-Us Cambridge misfits ought to keep some kind of camaraderie.”
+We Cambridge misfits ought to keep some kind of camaraderie.”

 “Misfits?”
 He frowned, and then realized that was not the most surprising word she’d used.
-“Us?”
+“We?”

 “You saw what they did.”
 A hand went to her hip, resting against the white brocade of her jacket.
 “If you know the name Stephen Shaughnessy, you can guess why he’s not universally admired.
 As for me, you can stop gently probing.
 I’m technically not a Cambridge misfit—not any longer.
 I graduated from the Girton College for Women a few years back.”

 It had been a long time since he’d been taken by surprise.
 He knew, vaguely, that Girton existed and women had graduated from it.
 But there weren’t many of them; the number was so small as to be almost nonexistent.
 He blinked and took her in again—that mannish blazer, that cravat knotted around her neck.
 Oh, women had changed since he’d left England.

 She blew out a puff of air, and he felt an almost physical blow.
 The wind had blown strands of her hair loose from under her hat.
 It shone a brilliant auburn in the sun.
 That blazer ought to have made her look masculine.
 Instead, the cut accentuated her curves rather than hiding them, bringing every last difference between her body and a man’s into prominence.
 But it was her smile that made her dangerous—a smile that said she could take on the entire world, and she’d do it twice before breakfast.